Innovation Advisory · Framework 04

 What breaks first at ten times the size?
 Name the part, not the aspiration.

 If you cannot name it, you have not thought about scale — you have thought about ambition.
-These are different exercises.

 The Trade